ibm-cloud-docs/hpc-ibm-spectrumlsf/deployment-values.md

 # Deployment values
 {: #deployment-values}

+The following deployment values can be used to configure the used to configure the {{site.data.keyword.spectrum_short}} cluster instance on {{site.data.keyword.cloud}}:

+## Mandatory deployment values
+{: #mandatory-deployment-values}

-The following are the Mandatory deployment values used to configure the {{site.data.keyword.spectrum_short}} cluster instance on {{site.data.keyword.cloud}}:
+The following are the mandatory deployment values used to configure the {{site.data.keyword.spectrum_short}} cluster instance on {{site.data.keyword.cloud}}:

 | Value | Description | Is it required? | Default value |
 | ----- | ----------- | --------------- | ------------ |